CharlezDouglas1/cit281-p1/README.md

 # Welcome to Project 1 (Week 1!)Review

-Fpr this project we were preparing ourselves to be able to work well with the Command Line Interface (CLI), Visual Studio Code (VSC) as a whole, and to gain experience on writing and executing noniweb server Node.js javascript code.
+For this project we were preparing ourselves to be able to work well with the Command Line Interface (CLI), Visual Studio Code (VSC) as a whole, and to gain experience on writing and executing noniweb server Node.js javascript code.

 ## Displaying folders through the (CLI) Command Line Interface